savin-berlin/zas-rep-tools/README.md

 #### 3. Error: In Windows Environment - to long reaction

     If during the installation process some commands needs more as 5-10 min than try to push "ENTER" Button to ensure the refreshing of the command line

+#### 4. UnicodeDecodeError: 'ascii' codec can't decode byte 0xe2 in position 17: ordinal not in range(128)
+    - It could be a Problem with the choiced encoding
+    - or the input command wasn't recognized in the right way (corrupt syntax).

 <br/>